MilesCranmer/playwright-mcp/README.md

 - **browser_wait_for**
   - Title: Wait for
-  - Description: Wait for text to appear or disappear or a specified time to pass
+  - Description: Wait for text to appear or disappear or a specified time to pass.
+By default shows only interactive elements.
   - Parameters:
     - `time` (number, optional): The time to wait in seconds
     - `text` (string, optional): The text to wait for
     - `textGone` (string, optional): The text to wait for to disappear
+    - `full` (boolean, optional): Show full page content instead of just interactive elements (default: false)
   - Read-only: **true**

 </details>